Custody in Virginia is put into two categories, legal and physical.

 An example of a problem that could occur through joint legal care is if a mother and father have a disagreement about which school that they will enroll their child in.
 However, the mother nor the father is allowed to take their child to another school without the permission of the other spouse.
 In order for this case to come to an agreement, they must go to court.
 Furthermore, a judge could get a final say if any of the parents go and enrolls their child in a new school without the others permission.

 This is applicable to any of the three decisions mentioned above.
 For example if a father wanted to take their child to a school that the mother dislikes, however, the father still takes their child to the public school without the permission of the mother, then he could lose his joint legal custody and sole custody could be given to the mother, if this case went to court.

 Homeschooling in Virginia, Regarding Joint Legal Custody:

-If both parents agreed to give there child homeschooling and one of the parents later disagrees, then it will be a case that the judge would have to decide upon.
+If both parents agreed to give there minor homeschooling and one of the parents later disagrees, then it will be a case that the judge would have to decide upon.
 However, this sort of case relies on many other factors such as spousal support.
-Furthermore, it is very difficult to decide on a school that your child will enroll in, especially if one of the parents disagree due to joint custody.
+Furthermore, it is very difficult to decide on a school that your minor will enroll in, especially if one of the parents disagree due to joint custody.

 A Custody and Visitation Agreement: